College of Family Physicians of Canada

 The CFPC establishes the standards for the training, certification, and lifelong education of family physicians in Canada.
 It accredits postgraduate family medicine training programs in Canadian medical schools, conducts the certification examination for graduating family medicine residents, and grants the certification (CCFP) and fellowship (FCFP) designations to its members.

 The CFPC is a member of the World Organization of Family Doctors.
 The CFPC is based in Mississauga, Ontario.

 History

 The CFPC was founded in 1954 in Vancouver, British Columbia, as the "College of General Practice of Canada" out of a need to ensure family physicians were dedicated to continuing medical education.
 There were 400 members at inception.
 Victor L. Johnston, the first executive director, remained in office for ten consecutive years.
 The first executive committee and board of representatives consisted of 17 members.
 In 1964, the College obtained its current name.

 Governance

 The CFPC is governed by members of the executive committee and the board of representatives.
-The current executive director and chief executive officer is Dr. Lawrence Loh.